varun-gangadharan/statistics-for-strava/README.md

 # Leave empty to disable notifications.
 NTFY_URL=''
 # An array of activity ids to skip during import.
-# This allows you to not import specific activities.
+# This allows you to skip specific activities during import.
 # ACTIVITIES_TO_SKIP_DURING_IMPORT='["123456", "654321"]'
 ```